5603 Clinical Education Coordinator - AHEC

 IMMEDIATE SUPERVISOR SWMO AHEC Director

-MAJOR ADMINISTRATOR Coordinator, Sponsored Research and Programs
+MAJOR ADMINISTRATOR Coordinator, Research Administration

 The Clinical Education Coordinator, AHEC is responsible for the planning and coordination of assigned projects that contribute to the accomplishment of the clinical education goals and objectives of the Southwest Missouri Area Health Education Center (SWMO AHEC) as they relate to the training and education of various health professions students.
 The Clinical Education Coordinator (CEC) assists with evaluating the needs of various area health institutions, communities, and health professionals to ascertain, implement, and/or develop the best practices and/or programs to meet the health care needs of medically underserved communities in the region within grant guidelines.
 The CEC develops and maintains collaborative partnerships with local educators, organizations, health care professionals, and communities to meet objectives, targets, and improve program delivery.
 The CEC performs the duties necessary to coordinate health care profession student rotations, identify and develop preceptor sites, primary and secondary training sites, and assists with the development and maintenance of affiliation agreements with facilities.